Jon Sholter -

 Throughout the years, you are naturally going to discard linen.
-Inventory will continue to go down and PAR levels will need to be replenished.
+Inventory will continue to go down and PAR levels must be replenished.
 So when you continually invest to maintain the proper PAR level, you are not spending extra money that the hotel beside you isn't, you're spending money you will eventually spend anyway.
-Meaning, the more linen you buy, the longer your linen will last.
-Better yet, the more you maintain the proper PAR the more money will flow to your bottom line through the opposite benefits associated with the negative's mentioned in the example above.
+The more linen you buy, the longer your linen will last.
+Better yet, the more you maintain the proper PAR the more money will flow to your bottom line through the opposite benefits associated with the negatives mentioned in the example above.

-This same logic can be passed to other inventory items too, such as, room supplies that do not expire, chemicals that do not expire, so on and so forth.
+This same logic can be passed to other inventory items too, such as room supplies that do not expire, chemicals that do not expire, and so on.

-Create a 'PAR' level for most of your non perishable supplies and order up to that level every month.
+Create a 'PAR' level for most of your non perishable supplies and order up to that level monthly.
 Ensuring you have enough supply to get through the unexpected.

 Make sure you cycle through inventory properly, first in, first out.

-Make sure you have proper storage to adequately maintain and processes in place to prevent theft.
+Ensure you have proper storage to maintain and processes in place to prevent theft.